Abubakar Audu: Politics and public service

-Audu's public service began in 1986, when he was appointed as Commissioner for Finance and Economic Planning in the old Benue state.
+Audu's public service began in 1986, when he was appointed Commissioner for Finance and Economic Planning in the old Benue state.
 He served in this capacity until 1988 when the cabinet was dissolved.
 He then returned to First Bank of Nigeria PLC as a General Manager.

 In August 1991, Kogi state was created from parts of the old Benue and Kwara states.
 This coincided with one of Nigeria's many previous encounters with democracy, and Audu, being part of those who had advocated for the creation of the state and a notable son of the soil, was invited to contest for governorship.
 He contested on the platform of the National Republican Convention (NRC) and won the election held in November, 1991.
 He was subsequently sworn in as the first executive governor of Kogi state in January 1992.

 In 1998, democracy was again re-introduced and Audu, now with the All Nigeria People's Party (ANPP), was elected again with over 700,000 votes.
 He was sworn in on 29 May 1999, during the 1999 Kogi State gubernatorial election as the 2nd Executive Governor of Kogi State.